apache/camel-spring-boot-examples/sapjcoserver/readme.md

-# integrate sap JCOServer with Springboot and Apache Camel
+# Integrate Sap JCOServer with Springboot and Apache Camel

 ### The usecase